Mexico: Traditional Dance! Below: Lace on display at the Belgian Pavilion!

 Folklorama is an annual multicultural event in Winnipeg, Manitoba.
 The festival began in 1970 and is still going strong with over forty pavilions!
 Lace can be found at several venues.
 See costumes adorned with lace during stage performances and lace in cultural displays at locations throughout the city.
-Dates this year are August 5 to 11 (Week 1) and August 12 to 18 (Week 2).
+Dates in 2018 are August 5 to 11 (Week 1) and August 12 to 18 (Week 2).
 See the website for more info: https://www.folklorama.ca/

-The Summer edition 2018 is now in the mail, on its way to subscribers in many parts of the world.
+The Summer edition 2018 is now in the mail, on its way to many parts of the world.
 Thanks to all who contributed to the Gazette publications over the years.
 Newcomers are welcome!

 See Gazette Editions section for details of all issues, including Volume 32:1-4.